It is very important to treat heel pain to avoid further misalignments & complications.

 Plantar fasciitis is the name commonly used to mention heel or arch pain on the bottom of the foot.
 More precisely, plantar fasciitis is an infection of the connective tissue, called the plantar fascia, that extended from the base of the toes, across the arch of the foot where it fixes into the heel bone.
 Overpronation is the most usual source of plantar fasciitis.
-As the foot cycle inside intolerably when walking, it smoothens the foot, Drags the arch, and brings build tension on the plantar fascia.
+As the foot cycle inside intolerably when walking, it smoothens the foot, Drags the arch, and brings build tension to the plantar fascia.
 Later, this causes swelling.
 Pain is generally unacceptable in the morning when first getting out of bed or when sitting for extended periods.

 Aspects that may increase your possibility of developing Plantar Fasciitis include:

 - Age.
 Plantar fasciitis is most usually between the ages of 40 and 60.

 - Sex.
 This disease is most commonly found in women compared to men.